deazarrillo/SiteMaps/README.md

 # SiteMaps
 TimeMap crawler

-**Goal:**
+## Goal
-The goal of this crawler is twofold.
-First, to use a [timemap](https://github.com/HBCUMobility/datacollection/tree/main/timemaps/20220104) file as a crawl frontier in order to identify and collect the historical URIs which are missing from the given ttimemap, and second to identify the historical locations of faculty listings for the [HBCU Mobility](https://github.com/HBCUMobility) project.
+The goal of this crawler is twofold:

+1. Use a [TimeMap](https://github.com/HBCUMobility/datacollection/tree/main/timemaps/20220104) file as a crawl frontier in order to identify and collect the historical URIs which are missing from the given TimeMap
+2. Identify the historical locations of faculty listings for the [HBCU Mobility](https://github.com/HBCUMobility) project.

-Next steps:
+## Next steps

 1. Current code takes only a single URI as input.
-Needs to be updated to work with timemap files and potentially additional archives.
+Needs to be updated to work with TimeMap files and potentially additional archives.
 2. Current code has the test site "howard.edu" filter hard coded into the script.
 May need updating to be more dynamic.
 3. Current code is time consuming and not efficient.
-Need to implement heuristics as a way to create priority buckets for what type of URIs should be moved to the top of the crawler queue (i.e. whether a URI was visited by X years ago, institutional domain name, whether certain words appear in the URI like 'faculty' or 'directory', etc.)
+Need to implement heuristics as a way to create priority buckets for what type of URIs should be moved to the top of the crawler queue (i.e., whether a URI was visited by X years ago, institutional domain name, whether certain words appear in the URI like 'faculty' or 'directory', etc.)

-**Current Crawler & Progress Notes:**
+## Current Crawler & Progress Notes

 _general.py -_
 As it stands, the program starts by taking two inputs: project name, and URL.
 It creates a directory from the project name, as well as two files (queued & crawled) that sit within the project directory and only writes in unique URLs that are not currently in one of the two i/o files